DCS-Skunkworks/DCSFlightpanels-Profiles/README.md

 -------------------------------------------------------------

-If you have some Profiles to share please contact me
+If you have some Profiles to share please contact me(WarLord) on our Discord Server

 -------------------------------------------------------------